angularcafe/angularui-theme/projects/theme/README.md

 - **🎨 Automatic Theme Detection** - Supports light, dark, and system themes with OS preference detection
 - **⚡ Angular 20 Signals** - Built with modern Angular signals for optimal performance and reactivity
-- **🖥️ SSR Compatible** - Works perfectly with Angular SSR and server-side rendering
+- **🖥️ SSR-safe** - No hydration mismatch, works with Angular SSR out of the box
 - **🎯 Zero Configuration** - Works out of the box with sensible defaults
 - **🔧 Flexible Strategy** - Choose between class-based or attribute-based theming
 - **📦 Tiny Bundle** - Lightweight with no unnecessary dependencies